ltalal/dynamo/README.md

   <img src="./docs/images/frontpage-gpu-vertical.png" alt="Multi Node Multi-GPU topology" width="600" />
 </p>

-Large language models are quickly outgrowing the memory and compute budget of any single GPU.
+LLMs are quickly outgrowing the memory and compute budget of any single GPU.
 Tensor-parallelism solves the capacity problem by spreading each layer across many GPUs—and sometimes many servers—but it creates a new one: how do you coordinate those shards, route requests, and share KV cache fast enough to feel like one accelerator?
 This orchestration gap is exactly what NVIDIA Dynamo is built to close.

-Dynamo is designed to be inference engine agnostic (supports TRT-LLM, vLLM, SGLang or others) and captures LLM-specific capabilities such as:
+Dynamo is designed to be inference engine agnostic (supports TRT-LLM, vLLM, SGLang, and others) and captures LLM-specific optimizations such as:

 - **Disaggregated prefill & decode inference** – Maximizes GPU throughput and facilitates trade off between throughput and latency.
 - **Dynamic GPU scheduling** – Optimizes performance based on fluctuating demand